darrenjedwards/spdp-observer-p-vs-np/README.md

 The Python scripts are provided largely in template form.
 Please configure the parameters according to your specific use case before execution.

 This repository contains the code and data behind the SPDP (Shifted Partial Derivative + Projection) framework, the holographic compiler configuration (radius = 1, diagonal basis, Π⁺ = A), and the Evolutionary Algorithm (EA) runs that together support the Global God-Move separation picture.
+Representative datasets are included for illustration.
+Users should conduct their own experiments and validations as appropriate.

 SPDP core: build SPDP matrices and compute (pruned) ranks Workload families: easy vs hard instances (permanent, ROABP, monotone DNF, majority, mod-3, sparse, hybrid, etc.)